Felipe31/CRUD-API/README.md

   "fkCompany": "Company 1"
 ```
 ### Endpoints
-There are endpoints availables for assets, companies, units and users as follows:
+There are endpoints availables for assets, companies, units and users as follows.

 ##### Assets endpoints:
 ```